milutinke/MCC.js/docs/Commands.md

 ## - `CreativeGive`

 **Description:**

-Give an item from the Creative Inventory
+Give an item from the Creative Inventory.

 **Parameters:**

 - `slot`

   **Type:** `number`

-  **Description:** The slot id in which the items will be added to
+  **Description:** The slot id in which the items will be added to.

 - `itemType`

   **Type:** [`ItemType`](https://github.com/milutinke/MCC.js/blob/dc5ccfecb65284f021c94c8381c3d7fb4f36a2c3/src/MccTypes/Item.ts#L1)

 - `count`

   **Type:** `number`

-  **Description** The number of items you want to give
+  **Description** The number of items you want to give.

 **Return type:** `boolean`

 ## - `CreativeDelete`

 **Description:**

-Clear an inventory slot of items in the Creative Mode
+Clear an inventory slot of items in the Creative Mode.

 **Parameters:**

 - `slot`

   **Type:** `number`

-  **Description:** The slot id from which the items will be deleted from
+  **Description:** The slot id from which the items will be deleted from.

 **Return type:** `boolean`

 ## - `SendAnimation`

 **Description:**

-Send an animation, for example a hand swing
+Send an animation, for example a hand swing.

 **Parameters:**

 - `hand`

   **Type:** [`Hand`](https://github.com/milutinke/MCC.js/blob/master/src/MccTypes/Hand.ts)

   **Default value:** `Hand.MainHand`

   You can omit this parameter if you want to interact with the main hand.

 **Return type:** `boolean`